Call for Cases

 conflicting interpretations (if any) about the case

-the submitted solutions, the workshop will comprise a live
+presentations of the submitted solutions, the workshop will comprise a

-from previous editions), please consult the TTC website:
+from previous editions), please consult the other sections of the TTC